PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

    Szostak 2003 Nature
    Hazen, Carothers, Griffin, and Szostak 2007 PNAS Kirk Durston too 2008 or so
-  Argued that CSI is like FI (who?)
    Kirk Durston in his blog, 2019:
-      also cited May 3, 2019 by Denyse O'Crazy at UD

 (quote from Kirk Durston, in his blog "Quest.
 Thoughts about God, Truth, and Beauty"  at (https://www.kirkdurston.com/blog/idscience)

-Also Quoted by Denyse O'Leary at Uncommon Descent  August 22, 2019 (?)
-(Need Durston paper ref too)

-KIRK DURSTON QUOTE:
-A unique signature of intelligence

 Design detection is firmly entrenched in science, including forensic science, defence research, SETI, archeology, and biology.
 In each area, a variety of methods are used, but the core aspect of all of them can be quantified in terms of functional information (defined in the literature by Szostak (1), Hazen et al., (2), and Durston et al. (3)).
 In layperson’s terms, functional information is the information required to produce a desired effect.
 A testable, verifiable, and falsifiable hypothesis that is highly useful to design detection can be stated as follows: